littlesarker/MySQL/README.md

 MySQL AND operator
 ------------------
-The following SQL statement selects all fields from "Customers" where country is "Germany" AND city is "Berlin" select * from Customers where  Country="Germany" and  City="Berlin";
+The following SQL statement selects all fields from "Customers" where country is "Germany" AND city is "Berlin"

+select * from Customers
+where  Country="Germany" and  City="Berlin";

 MySQL OR operator
 ------------------
-The following SQL statement selects all fields from "Customers" where city is "Berlin" OR "Stuttgart" SELECT * FROM Customers
+The following SQL statement selects all fields from "Customers" where city is "Berlin" OR "Stuttgart"

+SELECT * FROM Customers
 WHERE City = 'Berlin' OR City = 'Stuttgart';

 MySQL NOT operator
 ------------------
-The following SQL statement selects all fields from "Customers" where country is NOT "Germany":
+The following SQL statement selects all fields from "Customers" where country is NOT "Germany"

 SELECT * FROM Customers
 WHERE NOT Country = 'Germany';

 Combining AND, OR and NOT
 -------------------------
 The following SQL statement selects all fields from "Customers" where country is "Germany" AND city must be "Berlin" OR "Stuttgart" (use parenthesis to form complex expressions)

 SELECT * FROM Customers
 WHERE Country = 'Germany' AND (City = 'Berlin' OR City = 'Stuttgart');

-The following SQL statement selects all fields from "Customers" where country is NOT "Germany" and NOT "USA" SELECT * FROM Customers
+The following SQL statement selects all fields from "Customers" where country is NOT "Germany" and NOT "USA"

+SELECT * FROM Customers
 WHERE NOT Country = 'Germany' AND NOT Country = 'USA';